Noah0217/readme-generator-9/README.md

   # Description

-  A simple to use application, fill in the questions the command line asks about your project once done you'll have a finished and unique ReadMe file created for your projects needs.
+  A simple to use application, fill in the questions the command line asks about your project, once done you'll have a finished and unique ReadMe file created for your projects needs.

   # Table Of Contents
   * Installation
-    * Node.JS, Git Bash, VS Code
+    * Node.js, Git Bash, VS Code
   * Languages/Technologies
-    * Node.JS, JavaScript, Git Bash, VS Code
+    * Node.js, JavaScript, Git Bash, VS Code
   * License
     * None